 In early 20th century America, the poor were often blamed for the spread of polio.
-The disease wasn’t fully understood, and it took a lot to overcome this.
+I found this misunderstanding of the disease distressing.
+It took a lot to overcome this.

 Dirt and Disease is a social, cultural, and medical history of the polio epidemic in the United States.
 Naomi Rogers focuses on the early years from 1900 to 1920, and continues the story to the present.
 She explores how scientists, physicians, patients, and their families explained the appearance and spread of polio and how they tried to cope with it.
 Rogers frames this study of polio within a set of larger questions about health and disease in twentieth-century American culture.